top of page

 matt.png

-Matt is a Licensed Independent Clinical Social Worker (LICSW) with nearly 15 years of experience working as a narrative therapist to young people and their families in Boston, Mass.
-He has worked as a family therapist, clinical supervisor, and consultant for community-based, in-home therapy agencies in Boston and has additional experience maintaining a full-time private therapy practice.
-Currently, Matt lives in Connecticut and is a high school social worker in Hartford.
-Matt enjoys speaking about narrative ideas in any context and has been a frequent guest lecturer at Boston graduate schools of social work and/or counseling.
+Matt is a Licensed Independent Clinical Social Worker (LICSW) with with over 15 years of experience working as a narrative therapist with young people and their families in Boston, MA, and Hartford, CT.
+He has worked as a family therapist, clinical supervisor, high school social worker, and consultant for community-based, in-home therapy agencies.
+Currently, he maintains a full-time independent therapy practice.
+Matt enjoys speaking about narrative ideas in any context, is a faculty member for the Narrative Therapy Initiative, and is currently a Part-time Faculty for Boston College Graduate School of Social Work.
 He can be reached at (978) 219-9819 or Matthew.J.Mooney@gmail.com.

 guadalupe.PNG